One of my favourite stories that makes me look super normal *cough* is about Twilight memorabilia.

 A few hours later, I was about to go to bed when I realised the auction was probably closed.
 I loaded up the website and realised there was 40 minutes left.
 And at $200 I was still the high bidder.

 At this point, it occurred to us both that we might actually end up buying the candlesticks.
 Just in case, I clicked on the “get a shipping estimate” button.
 “I bet it’s going to cost like a hundred dollars,” I joked to Flea.

 The shipping cost wasn’t $100.

 Nope.
-Actually, in the event I actually ended up buying these candles it would cost me FIVE HUNDRED DOLLARS to ship them to the UK.
+Actually, in the event I actually ended up buying these three candlesticks it would cost me FIVE HUNDRED DOLLARS to ship them to the UK.

 How could it possibly be so expensive?
 I buy stuff from the US all the time and I’ve never paid anything like that for shipping.
 I looked a bit more closely at the photo of the candlesticks.

 I thought they were 20 centimetres tall.
 Nope.
 20 inches.
 20. Sodding.
 Inches.

 They’re gigantic bloody table centrepieces.